top of page

 Kiwi Ultralight Fitted Sheet on DOC Hut Mat

-Remember, try to keep all pieces of your sleeping system under 1kg when added together.
+Remember, try to keep all pieces of your sleeping system around 1kg when added together.

-We're firm believers that trampers should always carry emergency shelter.
-This is another area where ultralight gear shines, as we can carry our full tent and sleeping pad at less than 1kg total weight.
-Totally worth it if you get caught in an emergency situation, or if the hut is just too full!
+We're firm believers that trampers should always carry emergency shelter as a minimum, even when planning to stay in huts.
+This is another area where ultralight gear shines, as you can carry a full tent and sleeping pad for less than 1kg total weight.

 2. Single- or Double-walled?
 Double-walled typically have a mesh inner body and outer rainfly, and generally offer better ventilation and condensation prevention.
 Single-walled tents, on the other hand, offer the same protection as traditional tents, and are lighter weight; but much more care is required in site selection and manual ventilation to avoid condensation issues.
 If you find yourself bumping the tent walls, we suggest you stick with double-walled tents.